eclipse/omr/doc/compiler/il/ProgrammingIL.md

 sub-directory.
 Some of the classes there will be discussed below.

 The other location of interest is [compiler/ilgen](https://github.com/eclipse/omr/tree/master/compiler/ilgen) which is where most of the JitBuilder classes live, along with some lower level interface definitions.
+The following source files are really part of JitBuilder api - and if you want you can write code against IL without using these.

+* `compiler/ilgen/OMRIlBuilder.cpp`
+* `compiler/ilgen/OMRIlType.cpp`
+* `compiler/ilgen/OMRIlValue.cpp`
+* `compiler/ilgen/IlInjector.cpp`
+* `compiler/ilgen/OMRMethodBuilder.cpp`
+* `compiler/ilgen/OMRBytecodeBuilder.cpp`
+* `compiler/ilgen/OMRTypeDictionary.cpp`
+* `compiler/ilgen/OMRThunkBuilder.cpp`
+* `compiler/ilgen/OMRVirtualMachineOperandArray.cpp`
+* `compiler/ilgen/OMRVirtualMachineOperandStack.cpp`

 ## Getting Started

-OMR compiler backend code is not available as a standalone library due to [the way OMR extensibility works](https://github.com/eclipse/omr/blob/master/doc/compiler/extensible_classes/Extensible_Classes.md).
+The OMR compiler backend code is not available as a standalone library due to [the way OMR extensibility works](https://github.com/eclipse/omr/blob/master/doc/compiler/extensible_classes/Extensible_Classes.md).
 Code that wishes to use the IL directly has to include the compiler sources and must provide a few required extension classes.
 There is also some CMake machinery to help with the building of a component that requires the compiler sources; if you look at the
 [CMake configuration for JitBuilder](https://github.com/eclipse/omr/blob/master/jitbuilder/CMakeLists.txt), this will